BREAKING NEWS: 1 more positive case - Saipan Tribune

 BREAKING NEWS: 1 more positive case

-The individual was identified by travel screening and confirmed diagnosis through 5th-day testing on May 15, 2021.
-This case did not report any COVID-19 vaccination.
+The individual was identified by travel screening and confirmed diagnosis through testing on arrival on May 17, 2021.
+This case’s COVID-19 vaccination has yet to be verified.

 The individual has been moved to the designated isolation area for close monitoring.